Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 - Forget about it.

 You can see from the photo below that the plant will look terrible in early spring.
-Despite the pathetic look, your banana plant is not dead but only sleeping.
+Despite the pathetic look, your banana plant is not dead; it is only sleeping.
 The dormant plant will come to life after a week or two of watering.

 I planted two small ones in the container in order to spruce up my patio.